Marsha Kline Pruett, M.S., M.S.L., Ph.D., ABPP

-Since much of her scholarship and clinical work has implications for family policy, Dr. Kline Pruett writes for lay as well as professional audiences.
-She also works locally and nationally with Task Forces (e.g., Governor- or judicially-appointed) charged with developing Best Practice guidelines or legislation.
+Since much of her scholarship and clinical work has implications for family policy, Kline Pruett writes for lay as well as professional audiences.
+She also works locally and nationally with task forces (e.g., governor- or judicially-appointed) charged with developing best practice guidelines or legislation.
 She has taught in the doctoral and masters programs at the Smith College School for Social Work and teaches undergraduate psychology seminars at Smith College.